One time, a manager showed me his maintenance log and said, “I feel like I’m always behind.” His gym was busy, but problems kept piling up.

 10. Lack of Equipment or Facilities

 People don’t just pay for access—they pay for convenience.
 If someone has to wait too long for a treadmill or can’t find a clean locker, they start thinking about going somewhere else.
+Investing in the best strength equipment ensures your facility stays competitive and well-equipped for high-volume usage.

 It’s not always about having everything.
 But members do notice when important things are missing—or worn out.
+Planning gym equipment selection by size ensures essential machines fit well in your available gym space.

 What Causes It?